physiopy/phys2bids/docs/contributorfile.rst

 As we’re trying to maintain at least a 90% code coverance, you’re strongly encouraged to write all the necessary tests not to drop below the threshold.
 If our coverance becomes too low, you might be asked to add more tests and/or your PR might be rejected.

+Remember that the project manager doesn't have to be a reviewer of your PR!

 .. _styling:

 Style Guide